AllenYLJiang/Atoms-to-Events-Categorical-Evidence-Composition-for-Video-Anomaly-Detection/Readme.md

 # Anomaly-Atoms (Prototype)

+**VLM only knows that a list of atoms are relevant to the abnormal event in a video, we leverage role learning in this project to determine the roles of relevant atoms.**

 **In essence, we transform atoms from being regarded by VLMs as "relevant" to be with clear logical roles**

 End-to-end **prototype** of the atom-based anomaly pipeline you described.